-Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2019-2020 academic year costs of attendance will be available:
+Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-First-Year
+G1 First-Year Undergraduates

-Tuition: \$33,930 \$33,930
+G1 PRIVATE INSTITUTIONS First-Tear Ondergraduates

+Gī CO4 040 CO4 040

+-4 Tuition: \$34,918 \$34,918

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

 G1 REQUIRED FEES: \$2,410 \$2,410

 G1 ROOM AND BOARD:

-(on-campus) \$11,680 \$11,680
+(on-campus) \$10,710 \$10,710

 G1 ROOM ONLY:

-(on-campus) \$6,710 \$6,710
+(on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$4,970 \$4,970
+(on-campus meal plan)

+1 / L L

 G1 Comprehensive tuition and room ar nd board fee (if your

-college cannot provide separate tui tion and room and
+• college cannot provide separate tui ' •

 board fees):

-•

-G1 Other:

-G2 Minimum Maximum

-Number of credits per term a stude nt can take for the

-stated full-time tuition 13 18

-G3 Yes No

-Do tuition and fees vary by year of study (e.a .
-00

-sophomore, junior, senior)?
-(1.9., X

-G4 Yes No

-Do tuition and fees vary by undergr aduate instructional 162 INU

-54 The failule and lees vary by undergr auuaie IIISIIUUIIUIIAI Y
+200.0.000/.